dvisockas/referential/README.md

 end
 ```

-This lets you use these methods as procs and use them in a functional manner (using ruby pipeline, mapping by method, etc).
+This lets you use these methods as procs in a functional manner (to compose them, pass them as an argument to `.map`, etc).

 Instead of writing: